tntterri615/Pdx-Code-Guild/captone_proposal.md

 #RUNdo Your Cravings

 Overview: I'm sitting on the couch and looked down and just realized I ate and entire 'sleeve' of Oreos.
-Has this ever happended to you?
+Has this ever happened to you?
 Do you immediately feel guilty and want to do undo what you just ate?
 With this app, just add in a few personal fitness details and find out how far you need to run to get back to zero!

- 1. features- help people stay fit when they have cheat meals
+ 1. Features- help people stay fit when they have cheat meals
-    1. api with access to a food database so users will have ability to input generic foods and restaurant foods to obtain accurate nutritional information
+    1. use api to access a food/exercise database so users will have ability to input generic foods and/or restaurant foods to obtain accurate nutritional information
     2. pre-set calculations will provide accurate workout information to user
-    3. link to Myfitnesspal to input food and run data to profile (major milestone)
+    3. link to fitness app/tracker like Myfitnesspal to input food and run data to profile (major milestone)

- 2. libraries/frameworks- Django
+ 2. Libraries/frameworks- Django

- 3. functionality-
+ 3. Functionality-
+    - the homepage will prompt you to login or create account
-    - the homepage will prompt you to input the food you ate, physical stats (age, sex, height, weight), fitness level (how fast you are in mph), and a calculate function
+    - the profile page  will prompt you to input the food you ate, physical stats (age, sex, height, weight), fitness level (how fast you are in mph), and a calculate function
-    - the user's individual results page will include confirmation of their food, a results table (shows how far they will need to run to burn off food eaten), and a recalculate function that will redirect to the homepage
+    - the user's individual results page will include confirmation of their food, a results table (shows how far they will need to run to burn off food eaten), and a recalculate function that will redirect to their profile page for new input

- 4. model-
+ 4. Models-
-    1. user data
+    1. User profile
         - age
         - sex
         - height
         - weight
-        - fitness level (mph)
+        - fitness level (running- mph; other activities- newbie/novice, average, athletic/buff)

-    2. food data
+    2. Food data
+        - serving size
-        - quantity
+        - number of servings
-        - calories
+        - total calories

- 5. schedule
+ 5. Schedule
     1. Milestone 1
+        - create profile to store user data
-        - user and food data tables
+        - food data tables
-        - html pages
+        - figure out how to pull calorie info from a food api
+        - running/exercise calculations (function)
     2. Milestone 2
-        - api
-        - running calculations
-    3. Milestone 3
-        - create profile to save info??
-    4. Milestone 4
+        - add additional types of exercises (swimming, tennis, ultimate frisbee)
-        - link to myfitnesspal or similar app tracker
+        - link and push data to Myfitnesspal or similar app tracker